Questions? Contact Nelson Labor our genealogy committee chairman. firstname.lastname@example.org

 Additional tombstone photographs (in the same cemetery, at the same time) will cost an additional $3.00 each per stone.
 Prints will be sent via email or regular mail.

 To order photographs, please e-mail us providing as much detail as possible.

-The Genealogy and Family History Committee meets on the 2nd Thursday of each month (except July and August) at 1:30 pm on the Museum’s lower level.
-For further information, contact Nelson Labor, firstname.lastname@example.org committee chairman.
+The Genealogy and Family History Committee will meet on May 17th 2017 at 1:30 pm on the Museum’s lower level.
+For further information, contact Nelson Labor, email@example.com committee chairman.